 The second sterility testing method is direct inoculation.
 This consists of introducing the drug product directly into each of the two-growth media.

 Method suitability must be performed prior or concurrent to any USP <71> sterility test.
 Method suitability is a validation of the test process, which demonstrates that the method works correctly for the specific drug product formulation.

 ARL Bio Pharma’s Sterility Testing Process

-ARL Bio Pharma first performs growth promotion testing to demonstrate that each lot of ARL’s media can grow the six microorganisms stated in USP <71> Sterility Tests.
-Second, our laboratory performs method suitability for each specific product formulation prior to conducting a USP <71> sterility test.
-Third, ARL uses either a membrane filtration method or a direct inoculation method for sterility testing.
-The test containers are incubated at the appropriate temperatures for at least 14 days.
-At the end of the incubation period, each drug product is examined for signs of microbial growth, generally turbidity or cloudiness of the media.
+ARL Bio Pharma first performs growth promotion testing of the test media to demonstrate that every lot supports the growth of the six microorganisms required by USP <71> Sterility Tests.
+Second, our laboratory performs method suitability for each specific product formulation prior or concurrent to conducting a USP <71> sterility test.
+Third, ARL performs testing using closed membrane filter canisters for all filterable samples, and direct inoculation for all other sample types.
+The test containers are incubated at the appropriate temperatures where they are observed after 3, 7, and 14 days.
+During each read, the test sample is examined for signs of microbial growth, which generally presents as turbidity or cloudiness in the media.

 At the conclusion of the test, if there is no evidence of growth, the drug product complies with the USP <71> test for sterility.
 A “Sterile” result indicates that no contaminating microorganism is found in the sample examined under the conditions of the test.

-If the drug product does not pass sterility, the drug product is considered “Not Sterile” and an OOS investigation will be initiated.
+If the drug product does not pass sterility, the drug product is considered “Not Sterile”, and an OOS investigation is initiated.